-We’ve got new Baron Glassworks Studio Sessions available starting May 7!
+We’ve got new Baron Glassworks Studio Sessions available starting this spring!

 For the curious novice who’s been looking for a great one-day introduction to glass, we offer the following one-day classes through Ann Arbor RecEd.